 When in active growth, water every week allowing the soil to drain and dry a little between waterings.

 Flowers will not open in very low light or on very cloudy days.

 Propagation is from seed.

 - F. tuberculosa has white tubercles on the level and large yellow flowers.

-- F. tigrina has strongly toothed leaves and yellow flowers
+- F. tigrina has strongly toothed leaves and yellow or white flowers

 - F. candida has well formed triangular leaves and white flowers.

 - F. bosscheana has yellow flowers the leaves being unmarked.